tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/最佳实践/如何实现短信验证码功能_intl_en.md

 Wait for body template review.
 The body template will be available only after its status changes to **approved**.
 Please note down the template ID.

 ## Step 2.
 Set the SMS sending frequency limit (optional)[](id:Step2)
 >!Individual users have no permission to modify the sending frequency limit.
-To use this feature, change "Individual Identity" to "Organizational Identity".
+To use this feature, change "Individual Verification" to "Organization Verification".

 To ensure business and channel security and minimize potential financial losses caused by malicious calls of SMS APIs, you are recommended to [set the sending frequency limit](https://intl.cloud.tencent.com/document/product/382/35469).
 In addition, you can use Tencent Cloud Captcha to maximize the protection of your business security.
 This document uses the default SMS sending frequency limit policy as an example.